tnebooks/12th-biology/content.en/zoology/evolution/_index.md

 **Natural selection** can be explained clearly through industrial melanism.
 Industrial melanism is a classical case of Natural selection exhibited by the peppered moth, _Biston betularia_.
 These were available in two colours, white and black.
 Before industrialization peppered moth both white and black coloured were common in England.
 Pre-industrialization witnessed white coloured background of the wall of the buildings hence the white coloured moths escaped from their predators.
 Post industrialization, the tree trunks became dark due to smoke and soot let out from the industries.
 The black moths camouflaged on the dark bark of the trees and the white moths were easily identified by their predators.
 Hence the dark coloured moth population was selected and their number increased when compared to the white moths.
 Nature offered positive selection pressure to the

-XII Std Zoology Chapter 6 EM.indd 101 18/12/2021 14:52:46

 102Evolution

-that time, Darwin's finches have evolved into 14 recognized species differing in body size, beak shape and feeding behavior.
-Changes in the size and form of the beak have enabled different species to utilize different food resources such as insects, seeds, nectar from cactus flowers and blood from iguanas, all driven by Natural selection. **Fig. 6.5** represents some of the finches observed by Darwin.
-Genetic variation in the ALX1 gene in the DNA of Darwin finches is associated with variation in the beak shape.
-Mild mutation in the ALX1 gene leads to phenotypic change in the shape of the beak of the Darwin finches.

-Marsupials in Australia and placental mammals in North America are two subclasses of mammals they have adapted in similar way to a particular food resource, locomotory skill or climate.
-They were separated from the common ancestor more than 100 million year ago and each lineage continued to evolve independently.
-Despite temporal and geographical separation, marsupials in Australia and placental mammals in North America have produced varieties of species living in similar habitats with similar ways of life.
-Their overall resemblance in shape, locomotory mode, feeding and foraging are superimposed upon different modes of reproduction.
-This feature reflects their distinctive evolutionary relationships.

-Over 200 species of marsupials live in Australia along with many fewer species of placental mammals.
-The marsupials have undergone adaptive radiation to occupy the diverse habitats in Australia, just as the placental mammals have radiated across North America.

 black coloured moths.
 The above proof shows that in a population, organisms that can adapt will survive and produce more progenies resulting in increase in population through natural selection.